Bilinear optimal control for the Stokes-Brinkman equations: a priori and a posteriori error analyses: A posteriori error bounds

 \begin{theorem}[global reliability $\mathfrak{E}_{ocp,\T}$] Let $\bar{u}$ be a local solution of \eqref{eq:min_functional}--\eqref{eq:brinkamn_problem_state} such that \eqref{equivalence_condition} holds for $\tau > 0$, and let $(\bar{\mathbf{y}},\bar{\mathsf{p}})$ and $(\bar{\mathbf{z}},\bar{\mathsf{r}})$ be the corresponding state and adjoint state variables.
 Let $\bar{\mathsf{u}}$ be a local minimum of the semidiscrete scheme, and let $(\bar{\mathbf{y}}_h,\bar{\mathsf{p}}_h)$ and $(\bar{\mathbf{z}}_h,\bar{\mathsf{r}}_h)$ be the corresponding discrete state and adjoint state variables.
 If \eqref{eq:bound_aux} holds, then

-where the hidden constant is independent of the continuous and discrete optimal variables, the size of the elements in the mesh $\T$, and $\#\T$. \end{theorem} \begin{proof} We note that under the particular conditions entailed by the semidiscrete scheme, the auxiliary variable $\breve{u}$ defined in \eqref{eq:representation_aux} coincides with $\bar{\mathsf{u}}$.
-As a result, the variable $(\breve{\mathbf{y}},\breve{\mathsf{p}})$ defined as the solution \eqref{eq:brinkamn_problem_state_auxA} coincides with $(\check{\mathbf{y}},\check{\mathsf{p}})$ defined as the solution \eqref{eq:brinkamn_problem_state_aux_semi}.
-If we apply the same arguments as in the proof of Theorem \ref{global_reliability_fully} to this simplified situation, we can derive the bound \eqref{eq:estimates_global_reliability_semi}.
-For the sake of brevity, we omit the details. \end{proof}
+where the hidden constant is independent of the continuous and discrete optimal variables, the size of the elements in the mesh $\T$, and $\#\T$. \end{theorem} \begin{proof} We note that under the particular conditions entailed by the semidiscrete scheme, the auxiliary variable $\breve{u}$ defined in \eqref{eq:representation_aux} coincides with $\bar{\mathsf{u}}$. \EO{Consequently}, the variable $(\breve{\mathbf{y}},\breve{\mathsf{p}})$ defined as the solution \EO{to} \eqref{eq:brinkamn_problem_state_auxA} coincides with $(\check{\mathbf{y}},\check{\mathsf{p}})$ defined as the solution \EO{to} \eqref{eq:brinkamn_problem_state_aux_semi}.
+Applying the same arguments as in the proof of Theorem \ref{global_reliability_fully} to this simplified situation, we can derive the bound \eqref{eq:estimates_global_reliability_semi}.
+For brevity, we omit the details. \end{proof}